ggabelmann/ggabelmann.github.io/values.md

 final String r = s.concat(" world"); // s is unchanged
 ```

+I call that a "functional object", but another name for it could be "value".
+[1]

 ## Functional Core

-Having a core of "functional objects" has a lot of benefits:
+Having a core of functional objects has many benefits:
 * Objects are immutable which makes them easier to reason about and share amongst threads.
 * There is no hidden state that affects the result of a function.
 * There are no side-effects to calling a function.
 * They are easy to unit test.

 The last benefit, that they are easy to unit test, is important.
-Without hidden state (eg, a network connection, a test DB, a tmp dir, etc) the "functional objects" are easy to setup and run tests against them.
+Without hidden state (eg, a network connection, a test DB, a tmp dir, etc) the functional objects are easy to setup and run tests against them.
 There is little need for mocks/stubs because plain old objects can be used.

 ## Imperative Shell